Julie Penrose Award

 Julie Villiers Lewis McMillan Penrose

-An astute community leader, dedicated philanthropist and patron of the arts, Julie Penrose was one of the most influential women in the growth and development of Colorado and Colorado Springs.
+An astute community leader, dedicated philanthropist, and patron of the arts, Julie Penrose was one of the most influential women in the growth and development of Colorado and Colorado Springs.
 Born August 12, 1870 in Detroit, Michigan to Alexander Lewis and Elizabeth Ingersoll, Julie inherited from her father a commitment to community service.
 The death of her young son and first husband when Julie was 31 made her acutely aware of the suffering of others and inspired her legendary compassion.
 In the 56 years that Julie lived in Colorado Springs, she was instrumental in the founding and success of numerous institutions, including the Colorado Springs Fine Arts Center and Fountain Valley School.
-She also made catalytic contributions to Colorado Springs Day Nursery Association (now Early Connections Learning Centers), Boys Club of the Pikes Peak Region (now Boys & Girls Club of the Pikes Peak Region), St. Mary’s High School, Cheyenne Mountain Zoo, Glockner Hospital (now Penrose-St. Francis Hospital) and many more.
+She also made catalytic contributions to Colorado Springs Day Nursery Association (now Early Connections Learning Centers), Boys Club of the Pikes Peak Region (now Boys & Girls Club of the Pikes Peak Region), St. Mary’s High School, Cheyenne Mountain Zoo, Glockner Hospital (now Penrose-St. Francis Hospital), and many more.
 Julie Penrose’s commitment and leadership, particularly to arts and cultural organizations, led many institutions to invite Julie to serve on their respective boards.
-These included the Colorado Springs Fine Arts Center, Central City Opera and Cheyenne Mountain Zoo.
-Her tireless work in advocacy for arts, education, human services and healthcare is posthumously recognized in the form of the Julie Penrose Award.
+These included the Colorado Springs Fine Arts Center, Central City Opera, and Cheyenne Mountain Zoo.
+Her tireless work in advocacy for arts, education, human services, and healthcare is posthumously recognized in the form of the Julie Penrose Award.

-The Legacy of Julie Penrose
+The legacy of Julie Penrose

-Meet the Honorees
+Meet Our Honorees

 Nancy Richardson